-On April 1, 2022, the Parent Company's BOD approved the appropriation of retained earnings amounting to ₱9.0 billion (after reversal of ₱9.0 billion appropriation) out of the total retained earnings as of December 31, 2021 to partially fund capital expenditure of the Parent Company from 2022 to 2023.
+On April 1, 2022, the Parent Company's BOD approved the appropriation of retained earnings amounting to ₱9.0 billion (after reversal of ₱9.0 billion appropriation) out of the total retained earnings as of December 31, 2021 to partially fund capital expenditures of the Parent Company from 2022 to 2023.

-On February 3, 2020, the Parent Company's BOD approved the appropriation of retained earnings amounting to \$\mathbb{P}\$0.0 billion (after reversal of \$\mathbb{P}\$7.0 billion appropriation) out of the total retained earnings as of December 31, 2019 to partially fund capital expenditure of the Parent Company from 2020 to 2021.
+On February 3, 2020, the Parent Company's BOD approved the appropriation of retained earnings amounting to ₱9.0 billion (after reversal of ₱7.0 billion appropriation) out of the total retained earnings as of December 31, 2019 to partially fund capital expenditures of the Parent Company from 2020 to 2021.

-On March 12, 2020, RPDC's BOD approved the appropriation of its retained earnings amounting to ₱700.0 million out of its total retained earnings as of December 31, 2019 to partially fund capital expenditure of RPDC.
+On March 12, 2020, RPDC's BOD approved the appropriation of its retained earnings amounting to ₱700.0 million out of its total retained earnings as of December 31, 2019 to partially fund capital expenditures of RPDC.

-As at December 31, 2021 and 2020, appropriated retained earnings amounted to ₱9.7 billion.
+As at December 31, 2022 and 2021, appropriated retained earnings amounted to ₱11.7 billion and ₱9.7 billion, respectively.